petrelharp/usc-qcb-2024/usc-qcb-2024.md

 ## ADAC

-Age Divergence at Allele Count (ADAC) quantifies (as a bayes factor) the probability that a given mutation is older than expected relative to some reference set of mutations at the same frequency in the data
+Age Divergence at Allele Count (ADAC) quantifies (as an odds ratio) the probability that a given mutation is older than expected relative to some reference set of mutations at the same frequency in the data

 ::: r-stack